MEET JARED CULLOP

 At the same time, Erin, Elias and I have moved to Redding, in Northern California.
 We attended the Bethel School of Supernatural Ministry.
 Neither of us feels any calling to stand behind a pulpit, but we do both want to know how to best take love and light and the goodness of God to those in our personal and professional lives.
 If you choose to work with JCI, don't be afraid that I'll be slapping you over the head with a Bible.
 Don't get me wrong, I love the Bible, but my ministry is serving you in excellence, always having integrity, and being a happy guy who you enjoy doing business with.

 In addition to that, I am a family man who loves his wife and children.
 Since Erin, Elias and I moved to Redding only four years ago, we have literally doubled the size of our family.
 We adopted a beautiful boy from here in Redding that we named Joseph Valor.
 He's four now.
-We had a little girl three years ago, Madeline Hope, and another last year, Scarlet Sophia.
+We had a little girl three years ago, Madeline Hope, and another in 2015, Scarlet Sophia.
 So yeah.
 If I'm not at the office home's where I am.
 If you get anything out of this page, I hope you get this: I'm a good honest guy from a good honest family in a good honest place, who learned quickly what it was like to build a company to 100-some employees and hundreds of millions in revenue.
 I also learned that money doesn't make you happy, but if you're happy AND have money (and earn it honestly and steward it well), you're in a great spot.
 I'm not your average "Marketing Guy" or Web Designer.
 I'm different, as are those I've chosen (and have been chosen by) who make up the team here at JCI.
 We know how to use all the tools too, but more than that, we understand where you are in your business growth and what you need.
 We have a passion for you to succeed, and we take pride in what we do to make that success more likely.
 We treasure the testimonies that our clients have given us over the years, and hope that you can take the time to read some of them.
 I have not only been able to hire like-minded people, but each one is far better than I am in the area of their specialty.

 This section of the site is important to me, and garners a LOT of comments from people visiting the site.
 When people see that I've read things that they themselves have read, then we immediately know that we have something in common.
 So, I invite you to scan through the list below.
 It's a bit vulnerable to put this out there on the internet, but I feel that it might (and often does) serve as content for a great first conversation.
 I hope you and I end up speaking and getting to know each other!